dannylee1020/openpo/docs/index.md

 ## What is Preference Optimization?
 Preference Optimization is a method to improve AI models based on human feedback about which outputs are better.
 Think of it as having a cooking show where judges taste two dishes and pick the better one - over time, the chef (AI model) learns what people prefer and gets better at cooking.
-By collecting preference data from humans and fine-tuning the model, models become better at capturing nuanced judgements and better align its output with what humans find desirable.
+By fine-tuning a model preference dataset, it becomes better at capturing nuanced judgements and better align its output with what humans find desirable.

 ## Why Synthetic Datasets?